 With the fall of France and the evacuation at Dunkirk, the remaining Blenheims flew harassing missions over the beaches to provide air-cover for the retreating forces but were hopelessly outclassed by the German fighters.

 Blenheim units continued to operate throughout the Battle of Britain, often taking heavy casualties and were also involved in missions that resulted in a 100% casualty rate.
 One such operation was mounted on 13 August 1940 against a Luftwaffe airfield near Aalborgin north-western Denmark by twelve aircraft of 82 Squadron.
 One Blenheim returned early (the pilot was later charged and due to appear before a court martial, but was killed on another operation); the other eleven, which reached Denmark, were shot down, five by flak and six by Bf 109s.

 With numbers rapidly depleting, the Blenheim’s role was switched to coastal patrol and that of night fighter defence above the British cities under attack from the Luftwaffe's bombing campaign.

-Equipped with some of the first radar sets of the war, they were highly successful in locating the German bombers in the darkness - managing to shoot down a Dornier Do 17 on their first mission with many other successes following.
-From mid 1940 to the end of 1941, the Bristol Blenheim had proved itself invaluable as a night fighter only being replaced when the faster and more heavier armed Bristol Beaufighters came into service
+Equipped with some of the first radar sets of the war, the Mk IVs were highly successful in locating the German bombers in the darkness - managing to shoot down a Dornier Do 17 on their first mission with many other successes following.
+From mid 1940 to the end of 1941, the Bristol Blenheim had proved itself invaluable as a night fighter only being replaced when the faster and more heavier armed Bristol Beaufighters came into service.

 By late 1941 and with many of their roles being taken over by the faster Beaufighter, Blenhiems were despatched to the Middle East and later, South East Asia where they were used as fighter bombers against ground forces and enemy shipping.
 They continued to suffer heavy losses and were gradually phased out of service by the Beaufighter and the USAAF Douglas A-20 Havoc.